ThijsNameIsTaken/ThijsNameIsTaken/README.md

 Anything, but I might not be able to answer everything 😉

 ## 📫 How to reach me:
-My Discord is ThijsNameIsTaken#5123, if you need something else go look it up on my ~~OMG.LOL page~~ The page is dead 😭.
+My Discord is ThijsNameIsTaken#5123.
 Discord is the best platform to directly message me on, I almost never use Twitter, lol.

 ## ⚡ Fun fact:
 I started programming when I was around 9 or 10 years old.
 Our school had (and still has) a public library and the librarian suggested programming to me.